-A product is the foundation of everything you can sell with Plug&Pay: from a course to a subscription and from an order bump to an upsell.
-Each product has a price and billing cycle, and you determine how and when your customer sees it.
+A product is the foundation of everything you sell through Plug&Pay: from a course to a subscription, and from an order bump to an upsell.
+Each product has a price and billing cycle, and you decide how and when your customer sees it.

 What is a product?

-A product in Plug&Pay is an item you sell.
-This can be anything: an online course, an ebook, a coaching program, a physical product or a membership.
+A product in Plug&Pay is the item you sell.
+This can be anything: an online course, an e-book, a coaching programme, a physical product or a membership.

-You create a product once and link it to your checkout pages, or you can use the product as an order bump or as one-click upsell.
+You create a product once and then link it to your checkout pages, or use it as an order bump or as one-click upsell.

 When creating a product, you choose how your customer pays.
 There are three options: